How to Contribute

 - Request a new feature: Go to the Feature Requests category of the Community Forums.
 Please search existing feature requests before making a new one

-- Write code for a new feature: Make a new post in the Github Contributions category of the Community Forums.
-Include a description of your proposed contribution, screeshots, and links to any relevant feature requests.
+- Write code for a new feature: Make a new post in the Password Manager or Secrets Manager GitHub Discussions category.
+Include a description of your proposed contribution, screenshots, and links to any relevant feature requests.
 This helps get feedback from the community and Bitwarden team members before you start writing code

 - Report a bug or submit a bugfix: Use Github issues and pull requests